aditisrinivas97/Bitmap4Rust/README.md

     pub fn set_bit(bitmap: &mut Vec<u8>, bitno: u64) -> i32

 Used to set the bit at `bitno`, i.e, set it to 1.
-If `bitno` is larger than the bitmap's size, resulting behaviour is undefined.
+If `bitno` is larger than the bitmap's size, -1 is returned.

 ---